zu37/CrystalBravesCookbook/Filipino/arrozcaldo.md

 - 2 cups uncooked rice
 - 6 cups chicken stock
 - 1 tablespoon calamansi, key lime, or lime juice
+- 1 tsp of turmeric (to add color, safflower is usually added but it might be hard to acquire)
 - salt to taste

 ### Toppings